johnyang-nv/FB-OCC-TRT/deployment/README.md

 ## TensorRT Plugin Cross-Compilation for DRIVE Orin on x86 host

-   This model is to be deployed on NVIDIA DRIVE Orin with TensorRT 8.6.13.3, accessible via details on the [NVIDIA DRIVE site](https://developer.nvidia.com/drive/downloads).
+   This model is to be deployed on NVIDIA DRIVE Orin with TensorRT 8.6.13.3, which can be downloaded from [NVIDIA DRIVE site](https://developer.nvidia.com/drive/downloads).

-1. **Clone and Modify BEVFormer_tensorrt**
+   Please refer to [DRIVE AGX SDK Developer Program](https://developer.nvidia.com/drive/agx-sdk-program) for access to the SDKs.

+1. **Modify plugin implementation**

-   To compile the plugins for the required custom operations, use the previously cloned BEVFormer_tensorrt repository.
-Apply the provided patch to adapt the plugins for FB-OCC:
+   To compile the plugins for the required custom operations, apply the provided patch to adapt the plugins for FB-OCC:

    ```bash
    # Navigate to the BEVFormer_tensorrt directory